 As you may recall, earlier this spring, after concluding that a rule proposal could not achieve the necessary results and after working with representatives of the Family and Juvenile Law Advisory Committee, the Appellate Advisory Committee recommended circulating for public comment a proposal to amend Welfare and Institutions Code section 827 to address access to the appellate record in juvenile cases where the appellant is not a party who would ordinarily have access to the juvenile court case file.
 The Judicial Council's Policy Coordination and Liaison Committee approved the recommendation for circulation and the proposal was circulated for public comment February 27 and April 28, 2017 as part of the regular spring comment cycle.
 (A copy of the invitation to comment is included in your meeting materials).
-This memo discusses the public comments received on the proposal.
+This memo discusses the public comments received on the proposal and the recommendations of the rules subcommittee and the representatives of the Family and Juvenile Law Advisory Committee regarding responding to these comments.

 Six individuals or organizations submitted comments on this proposal.
 Four commentators indicated that they agreed with the proposal and two indicated that they agreed with the proposal if amended.
 Some of the commentators who indicated that they agreed with the proposal also suggested some changes.
-A chart with the full text of the comments received and staff's draft responses is attached and the substantive comments are discussed below.
-Based on these comments, staff recommends that the subcommittee recommend moving forward with this proposal with some changes.
+A chart with the full text of the comments received and the rules subcommittee's draft responses is attached.
+The two main substantive issues raised by the comments, possible responses, and possible modifications to the proposal are discussed below, but there are other comments and responses discussed only in the draft comment chart, so please review the draft comment chart carefully.